arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/firmware-updater/firmware-updater.md

 - [MKR1000 WiFi](/hardware/mkr-1000-wifi) or WiFi Shield 101 connected to an Arduino board
 - Arduino IDE ([online](https://create.arduino.cc/) or [offline](https://www.arduino.cc/en/main/software)).

+***Note: As of Arduino IDE 2.2.0, the procedure covered in this article no longer works as described for this version.
+However, you can still use Arduino IDE 1.x.***

 ## Circuit